Glossary of Bamboo Terms & Bamboo F.A.Q.s Commonly Used Terms and Frequently Asked Questions about Bamboo.

 Q. How do I find someone knowledgeable about bamboo to help

 - The best way to find someone is via the ABS chapter closest to you.
 There may not be a chapter in your city, but the chapter may be able to give you the name of someone near you.
-Here’s the list of ABS chapters.
+For a list of ABS chapters, scroll down to the bottom of any page on this website and you will find the list of local American Bamboo Society Chapters.
+You can also visit the Membership Info Page for a list of chapters.

 Q. How do I care for my Lucky Bamboo?